-This week, I’m featuring the down-to-earth megababe Amber St. Peter of Fettle Vegan.
+This week, I’m interviewing the talented Amber St. Peter of Fettle Vegan!

 I first met Amber a couple of years ago in LA and was instantly drawn to her laid-back style, warm spirit and genuine enthusiasm for cooking.
 Her blog is a reflection of all of these things and more, which is why I’m happy to have her here today!
 I especially love how Amber takes all of the fuss out of cooking, and just gives us warm and welcoming dishes like kimchi and coconut bacon grilled cheese, vegan burger and sweet cherry coffee cake.
 Amber’s beautiful+stunning photography always keeps me interested in seeing what she’s been up to, and curious about what she’ll whip up next.
 Speaking about what’s next, Amber’s been cooking up something extra special for her readers this last year … take a look at our conversation below to find out more!